Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 The OpenAPI descriptions in JSON format will be available at the path:
 [http://localhost:8088/v3/api-docs](http://localhost:8088/v3/api-docs)

-The OpenAPI descriptions in YAML format will be available at the path:
+The [OpenAPI spec](./documentation/openapi.yaml) will be available at the path:
 [http://localhost:8088/v3/api-docs.yaml](http://localhost:8088/v3/api-docs.yaml)

 API documentation with Swagger UI: